Birman Cat Guide: Personality, Care, History & Legend

 Physical Characteristics: Blue Eyes and White Gloves

-• Color Points: Darker coloration on the ears, face, paws, and tail, available in shades such as Seal, Blue, Chocolate, and Lilac.
+• Color Points: They sport darker fur on their ears, face, legs, and tail.
+Look for shades like Seal, Blue, Chocolate, or Lilac.

 Birman Temperament and Personality